conorpp/3d-maze-generator/README.md

 start.

 The maze is generated randomly but the start is always on the same face.
 Parameters like size, diameter, and number of nodes can be supplied.
+The end is chosen by choosing the node on an outside edge that is furthest from the start.

 ## Usage